gy0857478/developer-test/README.md

-# developer-test
+# SchoolsBuddy Developer Test
-Test for developer job candidates

-# Front end

-Can you put together a technical example that you’d be happy to walk through with the Development Team.
-We’ve provided a sample set of data, attached "users.json", which we’d you to use in the following Story.
+The SchoolsBuddy developer coding test asks the candidate to develop a simple C# API and Angular website for evaluation by the development team and discussion in their interview.

 ## Story
-As the System User I would like to see active user’s personal data in a table so that I may make management decisions.
+As the system user I would like to see active user's personal data in a table so that I may make management decisions.
 I would like to filter, order and search the data to help me make those decisions.

+# Backend

+There is a very simple backend project included that contains all the data and data classes necessary to complete the API.

 ## Definition of Done
+- An API with two endpoints
+  1. `GET /api/users` - Get all users.
+There is no need to support anything other than getting the full list.
+    - `UserDto` provides all necessary fields for the frontend.
+It should not need anything added or removed.
+  2. `GET /api/icons/<iconname>` - Get a PNG icon by name
+- Implement both `IUserService` and `IIconService` to access data from `Data/Users` and `Data/Icons` respectively.
+Use these with the endpoints definited above.
+- Paging support is NOT required

+## Restrictions
+- Minimal API is recomended over using controllers to save time in implementation.
+However, feel free to use controllers if you really want to.
+- Use the included classes

+# Frontend

+## Definition of Done
-- A table bound to the data “user.json”
+- A table bound to the data from the users API
   - Showing the following columns
     - Name
     - Age
-    - Registered Date, format dd-mm-yyyy dd:mm:ss
+    - Registered Date, format `dd-mm-yyyy dd:mm:ss`
     - Email
     - Balance, format currency as pounds to 2 decimal places
-  - Sorted by “Name” ascending by default
+  - Sorted by "Name" ascending by default
-  - We are not interested in paging
+  - Paging is NOT required

 - A "Search" input and label
   - Typing in the search input filters the table results by “Name”